-If the configuration tasks fail, click View Logs to check the details of the failure.
-Rectify the cause of the failure and run the wizard again to configure application monitoring.
+If the configuration tasks fail, click Diagnostic information to check the details of the failure.
+Rectify the cause of the failure, and run the wizard again to configure application monitoring.

-18 On the Finish panel, click Finish to complete the wizard workflow.
+14 On the Finish panel, click Finish to complete the wizard workflow.
+This configures the application for high availability on the selected VCS cluster systems.